openownership/bods-dev-handbook/translations.md

   * To be confident in using, or learning to use, Transifex.

 #### Reviewer

+Tasks:
-  * Review the translated strings in Transifex
+  * Review the translated strings in Transifex and provide feedback to translators and the team manager

 Therefore they need: